People with the autoimmune disorder Alopecia Areata which leads to sudden, patchy hair loss

 are often in for a very rough ride, something that can be made all the worse by a feeling that they have somehow become different to the rest of society.

 causes as it can often be concealed under a hat, a headband, an innovative hairstyle or a clip-on hair extension.
 When the condition is more extreme, however, and the shedding intensifies leaving the head either entirely bald, as with Alopecia Totalis and Alopecia Universalis

 getting ready for school or work can take longer; medical appointments can eat into your schedule and in many cases social activities become avoided.
 In a world that seems full of people with full heads of hair, it is easy to feel like an outsider.

 Petitioning for bald emoji

-Luckily, support from charities like Alopecia UK can help – as can small victories that might not seem very important to others but which are a very big deal to you.
-Things like adding a bald emoji icon to the selection that is currently available – something that one young woman with Alopecia Areata has been petitioning for for some time.
+can help as can small victories that might not seem very important to others but which are a very big deal to you.
+Things like adding a bald emoji icon to the selection that is currently available something that one young woman with Alopecia Areata has been petitioning for for some time.

 , and her struggles with severe Alopecia Areata have been chronicled on her website Life On A Strand.
 In a posting about her quest to see a bald emoji introduced to the world, she writes: “How many emojis would you say that you use a day?
 10?
 50?
 100?
 So many of us send thousands of these cute smileys without even realising.
 They have become part of our everyday life.
 But, one thing I've noticed is that they don't have one which represents being bald.
 Millions of people in the UK alone suffer with hair loss, children and teenagers

 More than 200 people have signed Jade’s petition, with supporters often experiencing hair loss themselves.
 “As someone receding at an alarming rate,” writes one, “this is becoming a serious issue.
 How can I truly express myself in emoji form when there is no emoji representing the follicly-challenged?”

-Her work seems to have paid off: according to an article on the BBC's website, the Unicode Consortium – the body which approves new emojis – that a series of bald emojis will be released in June 2018.
+Her work seems to have paid off: according to an article on the BBC's website, the Unicode Consortium the body which approves new emojis that a series of bald emojis will be released in June 2018.
 As well as this, ginger, grey and afro hair emojis will also be in the new drop, to help make the little faces as representative of as many different people as possible.